-As the world gets increasingly complex, demographic changes, technological advances and economic tensions are giving us more and more challenges.
+As the world gets increasingly complex, demographic changes, technological advances, climate change and economic tensions are creating more and more challenges.

 - It is crucial to factor what is foundational to Cambridge’s essence into the City’s policy making.
 As part of making this happen I listen to the people who live in the neighborhoods, because no one knows the neighborhoods better than its residents.